-In addition, the ARP Act was passed and signed into law on March 11, 2021, and was designed to speed up the United States' economic recovery.
+The American Rescue Plan Act of 2021 (the "ARP Act") was passed and signed into law on March 11, 2021, and was designed to speed up the United States' economic recovery.
 The ARP Act contains many provisions, including direct cash payments to eligible taxpayers below specified income limits, extended unemployment insurance benefits, additional relief designed to prevent layoffs and business closures at small businesses, and pension relief provisions.
 The pension relief provisions include extending the interest rate relief passed in previous years, permanently adding a floor to funding interest rates, and permanently changing the amortization period for pension underfunding from 7 to 15 years.
 All provisions are required to be effective for plan years beginning in 2022, but plan sponsors can elect certain provisions to apply to plan years beginning as early as 2019.
 The Company benefited from the shortfall amortization relief provisions and the segment interest rate relief provisions contained in the ARP Act effective for the 2020 plan year.